Does a Divorce Decree Override a Named Beneficiary?

 Learn from the nation’s top life insurance lawyers how divorce may affect a life insurance beneficiary designation.
-If your spouse or ex spouse had life insurance and died and you believe you should be the beneficiary, call us.
+If your spouse or ex spouse had life insurance and died and you believe you should be the beneficiary, call us to discuss your case.
 We have helped clients across the country get the life insurance payout they are entitled to.

 Under most circumstances, a named beneficiary receives the life insurance payout even if the policyholder’s will says otherwise.
 However, certain legal situations may change that.
-This situations include:
+These situations include:

 • If the insured was married in a community property state